 Write it ALL down, no matter how small it feels!

 We’re hard on ourselves.
-Not only do we expect far too much of ourselves, we make impossible task lists then get mad when we don’t complete all of the items.
+Not only do we expect far too much of ourselves, we often make impossible task lists then get frustrated when we don’t complete all of the items.